 It is crucial to give patients the correct dosage form when prescribing topical corticosteroids.
 Solutions, foams, gels, lotions, creams, and ointments all have appropriate clinical applications.
 The proper frequency, amount, and duration of treatment should also be emphasized to patients to avoid overtreating an area, leading to adverse effects or undertreating an area, leading to poor therapeutic outcomes.
 Intertriginous regions should not have treatment with ointments, for example, and very rarely should a topical steroid be applied to a particular area more than twice a day.

 Additionally, glucocorticoid potency is an essential pharmacologic factor to take into account.
-Sometimes it is better to prescribe a more potent steroid to provide rapid control of the disease and stop treatment quickly, rather than use a less potent steroid for an extended period, especially in cases of self-limited conditions such as acute irritant dermatitis, panderous dermatitis, etc. However, in other situations, using a less potent formulation (such as halobetasol 0.01% lotion) can offer the same results as a more potent formulation (halobetasol 0.05% cream), in which case the less potent option should be the choice in order to decrease the possibility of overtreatment and adverse drug effects.
+Sometimes it is better to prescribe a more potent steroid to provide rapid control of the disease and stop treatment quickly, rather than use a less potent steroid for an extended period, especially in cases of self-limited conditions such as acute irritant dermatitis, panderous dermatitis, etc. However, in other situations, using a less potent formulation (such as halobetasol 0.01% lotion) can offer the same results as a more potent formulation (halobetasol 0.05% cream), in which case the less potent option should be the choice to decrease the possibility of overtreatment and adverse drug effects.
 Generally, the least potent steroid should be used for the shortest time while still maintaining therapeutic effectiveness.

 Additionally, patients may have concerns about prescribed topical steroids that lead to nonadherence due to fear of harming themselves.
 This factor leads to a significant proportion of patients that do not receive adequate treatment.
 Patient education is, therefore, also important to dispel fears and false notions and ensure the safe use of topical corticosteroids.
 Nursing and pharmacy can both offer patient counsel on proper administration, as well as alerting the patient of specific signs of toxicity to watch for so they can inform their prescriber promptly.
 The pharmacist should also check for potential interactions and verify that dosing is appropriate, and notify the prescriber of any concerns.
 These are but a few examples of interprofessional teamwork that can improve patient outcomes and minimize adverse events.